Foscat/MERN_app-template-withAuth/README.md

-# MERN_app-template
+# MERN_app-template-withAuth
-Boilerplate for full MERN stack apps
+Boilerplate for full MERN stack apps that require security features.

 ## Overview
 Full stack ready for deployment with built in CRUD functions and components.
 Made so the file structure is easy to follow and replicate to keep order as app increases in size.
 Comes with basic dependencies so developers can choose to add redux or other depencies on top off it.
 But allows for devs to have more choce on how app is built.
+This version comes with jsonwebtoken and bcrypt for hashing and authentication.

 **__Site is deployment ready out of the box__**